Department of Marketing

 MKT 4953.
 Special Studies in Marketing.
 (3-0) 3 Credit Hours.

-Prerequisites: MGT 3003 and MKT 3013 with a grade of "C-" or better.
+Prerequisite: MGT 3003 and MKT 3013 with a grade of "C-" or better.
 An organized course offering the opportunity for specialized study not normally available as part of the regular course offerings.
 Could include topics such as marketing channels of distribution, sales management, industrial marketing, current developments in marketing theory, and analysis of ethical, social, and public policy aspects of marketing.
 May be repeated for credit when topics vary, but not more than 6 semester credit hours will apply to a bachelor’s degree.
-Same as MKT 4143, credit cannot be earned for both MKT 4143 and MKT 4953.
 Generally offered: Spring, Summer.
-Differential Tuition: $126.
+This course has Differential Tuition.
 Course Fee: DL01 $75.

 Sport, Event, and Tourism Management (SET) Courses